 Ledbury Poetry Festival is an inclusive, international and inspirational celebration of poetry and spoken word over ten fabulously busy days, live in Ledbury and online to the world.

 Surrounded by woods, orchards and hills, poets from all over the world gather to perform, write, read and listen to poetry.
 Contemporary literary titans stand alongside upcoming talents to illuminate a thrillingly electric mix of events, from readings, performance poetry, masterclasses, walks, talks and films through to breakfasts, music, exhibitions and bike rides.
 It’s all yours at Ledbury – dig deep into interesting ideas, take in poetry over a pint, craft your own writing style, or showcase your skills in the slam.
-We hope you enjoy the short film below.
 Sign up to Ledbury Poetry monthly newsletter to be sure to hear all the latest information.

-Ledbury Poetry Critic Stephanie Sy-Quia was our Guest Curator at the Festival this summer.
+Stephanie Sy-Quia will be a Guest Curator at the Festival in 2024.
 Stephanie is a writer and printmaker based in London.
 Her debut Amnion (Granta Poetry) has received an Eric Gregory Award, a Somerset Maugham Award, and the Forward Prize for Best First Collection.
-She is a Ledbury Poetry Critic.
+Stephanie is a Ledbury Poetry Critic.

 Ledbury Poetry Critics